vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/bdNon_Clinical.md

+These RPCs access at least 119 parameters and 83 files.

 ### Knowledge (274)

 Retrieving (and limited changing) of __user-independent, non clinical data__.
 Most take data from FileMan/VDM directly and this data drives the system and effects the kinds of care it can provide.